elk-audio/elk-docs/documents/sushi_control_grpc.rst

 TransportController
 ^^^^^^^^^^^^^^^^^^^

-Enables querying and setting the state of the global Sushi transport - so that plugins which playback musical notes for example, can all be controlled and synchronized.
+Enables querying and setting the state of the global Sushi transport - start/stop, time signature, tempo and tempo synchronisation methods.

 SystemController
 ^^^^^^^^^^^^^^^^